 - Share your findings – the node-link model is a simple and intuitive approach that can be easily understood by non-technical colleagues and management.

-- Work on any machine – KeyLines works in any web browser on any device – including smartphones and tablets.
+- Work on any machine – KeyLines works in any modern web browser on any device – including smartphones and tablets.

 - Use the best tools for the job – KeyLines includes a rich library of functionality available for you to deploy to your analysts, including network filtering, temporal analysis, geospatial visualization, social network analysis and node grouping.

 Ready to give it a go?
 Request a free trial account of the KeyLines SDK.

 Cyber Security on the KeyLines blog

 Visualizing the VERIS community database of data breaches: How graph visualization can help us extract insight from cyber security data.

 There are lots of ways for a cyber security analyst to look at their data – as tables, bar charts,...